tomme87/imt3673-project-wiki/Ishihara test intrpretation.md

 * Normal (N)
 * Mild Deutan (MD)

-To decide it an extra question will be asked about which of the numbers is more clear for a test subject.
+Alternative could be an extra question will be asked about which of the numbers is more clear for a test subject.
 Example of plate number 16 is presented on a picture below.

 ![md_project_02.png](https://bitbucket.org/repo/x8G5dpK/images/2740251268-md_project_02.png)

+After discussion we decided to use standard Ishihara test interpretation.
+Plates 1-15 indicates deficiency, plates 16 and 17 could indicate additional Protan/Deutan but only strong version.